JackFHession/JackFHession/README.md

 Hi!
 I'm Jack. 👋

+And I finally know... what I have to do...

 I am a programmer - born in 2004, the naughties - with interest in coding since 2015.

 <h2> Experience </h2>